Maggi: Noodles

-Maggi instant noodles are popular in Bangladesh, South Africa, Pakistan, Singapore, Malaysia, Papua New Guinea, Australia, New Zealand, Sri Lanka, Nepal, Bhutan, Maldives and India and are synonymous with instant noodles in most of these countries.
+Maggi instant noodles are popular in India, Bangladesh, South Africa, Pakistan, Singapore, Malaysia, Papua New Guinea, Australia, New Zealand, Sri Lanka, Nepal, Bhutan, and the Maldives.
 Nestlé has a 39% market share in Malaysia, and had 90% market share in India prior to a nationwide ban by the Food Safety and Standards Authority of India.
 The ban was later lifted, but market share diminished to 53%.
 In Malaysia and Singapore, fried noodles made from Maggi noodles are called Maggi goreng.
 Maggi Instant noodles are branded as "Maggi 2 Minute Noodles" in Australia, South Africa, New Zealand and India.

 In India, Maggi Masala noodles carry a green dot, meaning they are specifically formulated to serve vegetarians.
 However, Maggi chicken noodles carry a red triangle, indicating that they are not vegetarian.
 This special formulation is not available in other countries, unless imported from India.

-In the Philippines, localized versions of Maggi instant noodles were sold until 2011 when the product group was recalled for suspected Salmonella contamination.
+In the Philippines, localized versions of Maggi instant noodles were sold until 2011, when the product group was recalled for suspected Salmonella contamination.
 It did not return to market, while Nestlé continues to sell seasoning products including the popular Maggi Magic Sarap.

 Recipe mixes

 Recipe mixes or so-called Fixes were introduced in Germany in 1974.
 The product offers the consumers an idea and a recipe to cook with two or three fresh ingredients and a Maggi mix.
-A complete step-by-step recipe is given on the back of the package.
 These products were originally launched in Germany, where they became very popular, and some Western European countries.
 In the 1990s, recipe mixes were introduced in Eastern Europe, particularly in Russia and Poland (under the Winiary brand), where they became a big success.
 Nowadays, the portfolio of recipe mixes offers consumers more than a hundred recipe ideas across different European and African countries.